google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/variables.rst

 The dataset contains, for a 20 student class, the name, height, hair color, and birthday of students in the class.

 Column B has a numeric value and is a quantitative variable.
-Columns A and C are categorical.
+Columns A, C, and D are categorical.

 The “Name” and “Hair Color” variables can only be a fixed set of names and colors, respectively.